Muttapam is a traditional Malabar breakfast item which is eaten with sugar. The batter is made mainly with rice and egg.

 The batter should be thick like an idli batter.
 If it is too thick, the muttapam will be tough.
-If you feel it is thick, add 1/4 cup more water.
-(I had to add in mine)
+If you feel it is thick, add few tbsp more water.

 In a uniappam pan, pour oil in each cavity about 3/4th full.
 When the oil turns very hot, turn the flame to medium high.
 Pour the batter in each cavity.
 After a minute, flip all of the muttapams one by one and let it cook well on both sides until it turns golden brown in color and crisp on the outside.